Rainy Dorset Days

 If you are feeling crafty then you could have a go at play doh, painting, handprints, making a scrapbook or if you can find a big box you could make a play house or a car!

-If you have a printer at home you can Google 'Free Downloadable activity sheets' which is great when you are stuck for inspiration.
+If you have a printer at home you can Google 'Free Downloadable activity sheets' which is perfect when you are stuck for inspiration.
 You'll find anything from colouring in sheets to puzzles and craft projects.

 Do you have butter, flour, eggs and sugar in the kitchen?
 Get baking some little fairy cakes and if you have some icing sugar and sprinkles then the children will have great fun making and decorating them.
 If you need recipe ideas then head to the Blog for some simple Cupcakes.